Grahp/Website/quartz.md

 - **Stability**
 - **Discrete** theory rule application

+### Rules

+Quartz is a rule based dynamic dictionary generator.

+A rule-based dictionary means you can use an [uberdictionary](uberdictionary.md) or word list to automatically get new entries based on your rules.

 ### How?

 Quartz goes **directly** from theory to dictionary.
 No "manually write a hundred fifty thousand entries, and then spend the rest of your life maintaining them" step.